tildesarecool/UFO-invasion/README.md

 - save settings to JSON file/load settings from JSON file **complete:** ```much more straight forward to implement than I thought.
 Keep in mind I haven't fully tested all "edge cases" around this feature.```
   - a settings menu in-game where things like sound volume and resolution could be set
-  - a "secret" debug input box i can access to change setting values while playing
+  - a "secret" debug input box I can access to change setting values while playing
 - at least two different varieties of enemies
   - one or all enemies fly in patterns instead of move down/move up/move closer
   - enemies fire bullets back at random